-In my Lightroom Quick Start class, I cover these topics and a lot more to get you on your way to using Lightroom as your go-to editing and organizational tool.
+In this class, I cover the basic tools, so you can use Lightroom as your go-to editing and organizational tool.
 This 4-week class covers the basics that will get you up and running quickly in an efficient way.
 Try our next Lightroom class and learn to use the essential program for editing and organization.

 BPSOP Instructor – Holly Higbee-Jansen